KodeFu/cse674/hw2/hw2/ReadMe.txt

 /////////////////////////////////////////////////////////////////////////////
 SUPER SHORT HOW-TO

-- Run by exectuing hw2/Release/hw2.exe.
-No arguments needed.
+- Run by exectuing hw2.exe.
+No arguments needed. hw2/Release/hw2.exe

-- Data files used by hw2.exe are hw2/Release/[ascending.txt, descending.txt, random.txt]
+- Data files used by hw2.exe are: hw2/Release/ascending.txt
+	hw2/Release/descending.txt
+	hw2/Release/random.txt

-- Output of hw2.exe for Data Files listed above in hw2/OUTPUT.TXT.
+- Output of hw2.exe for Data Files listed above in: hw2/output.txt

-- Charts located in hw2/OUTPUT.XLSX.
+- Charts located in output.xlsx.
 Three tabs for Asceding, Descending and Random.
+Also an additional tabl for the Program Output (same as output.txt). hw2/output.xlsx

+- If you rebuild, build in Release mode since debug really slows down performance.

 /////////////////////////////////////////////////////////////////////////////
 Files in this application: